freeCodeCamp/CurriculumExpansion/frontend-cert/js-projects/functions/user-stories.md

-1. You should create a function named `add`.
-It should return the sum of two parameters.
+1. You should create an arrow function named `generatePassword`.
+The function should have a `length` parameter.
+Step 2 to 5 should be created within the `generatePassword` function.

-2. You should create a function named `subtract`.
-It should return the difference of two parameters.
+2. Using the `let` keyword, create a variable named `chars`.
+It should have a value of all possible characters that can be included in the password: `ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789!@#$%^&*()`.

-3. You should create an arrow function named `multiply`.
-It should return the product of two parameters.
+3. You should create a variable named `password`.
+It should have an empty string as its value.

-4. You should create an arrow function named `divide`.
-It should return the quotient of two parameters.
-The function should:
+4. You should create a `for` loop that runs `length` times.
+In the body of the loop:
-    - Check if the second parameter is zero.
-    - Return an error message if the second parameter is zero.
-    - Return the quotient of the two parameters if the second parameter is not zero.
+    - Generate a random index using `Math.floor(Math.random() * chars.length);` and store it in a variable named `randomIndex`
+    - Append the random characters to `password` using `chars[randomIndex]`.

+5. You should return `password`.

-5. You should create a function named `calculator` function.
-In the function's body:
+6. You should create an arrow function named `runPasswordGenerator`.
+Step 7 to 9 should be created within the `runPasswordGenerator` function.

-    - You should prompt the user to choose an operation (add, subtract, multiply, divide) and convert the input to lowercase.
-    - You should prompt the user to enter two numbers and convert them to floating-point numbers using `parseFloat`.
+7. You should create a prompt that asks the user to `Enter the desired length for the password:`.
+Store the input in a `const` variable named `length`, and convert it to an integer.

-    - You should create a `result` variable using the `let` keyword.
-    - You should use a `switch` statement to call the appropriate function based on the chosen operation.
+8. You should call the `generatePassword` function with `length` as a parameter and store the returned password in a `const` variable named `password`.

-    - You should return an error message if the operation is invalid.
-    - After the `switch` statement, you should log the result of the operation to the console.
+9. You should log the generated password to the console using the message `Generated password: ${password}`.

-6. You should call the `calculator` function.
+10. You should call the `runPasswordGenerator` function.